Side effects from estradiol can be annoying but are controllable if you understand how your hormones work.

 4. Uterine Bleeding

 Another estradiol side effect from too much is uterine bleeding.
-Including changes in menstrual periods.
-Making them heavier with clots.
-Even breakthrough bleeding which is bleeding that occurs between your periods.
-Too much estrogen can also cause uterine fibroids.
+Including more clots.
+Too much estrogen can stimulate uterine fibroid growth which contributes to heavy periods.
 Again reducing estradiol can help.
-But more effective is to be sure you’re taking an adequate amount of progesterone to counterbalance estrogen.
+But whta’s more effective is to be sure you’re taking an adequate amount of progesterone to counterbalance estrogen.

 6. Blood Clots

 The most dangerous side effect of taking too much estradiol is blood clots.
 Oral estradiol can increase the risk of blood clots.
 In fact, taking any steroid hormone by mouth – estrogen, progesterone, testosterone, DHEA or cortisol – can increase your risk of blood clots.
 That’s because oral steroid hormones interfere with your liver’s clotting cascade.
-Dangerous blood clots in your legs called venous thrombosis can break off and get in your lungs causing a dangerous pulmonary embolism, or in your coronary arteries causing a heart attack, or even in your brain causing a stroke.
+Dangerous blood clots in your legs called venous thrombosis can break off and get in your lungs causing a life threatening pulmonary embolism, or in your coronary arteries causing a heart attack.
+Or even in your brain causing a stroke.

-If you have a family history of blood clots and especially if you’ve ever had a blood clot, then you are not a candidate for oral estrogen therapy especially in birth control form as estradiol has to be high dose to prevent pregnancy.
+If you have a family history of blood clots and especially if you’ve ever had a blood clot, then you are not a candidate for oral estrogen therapy especially in birth control.
 Talk to your health care provider to see if you might use estrogen transdermally or intravaginally.

 You’ll learn more about how to support your hypothalamus naturally in our Hormone Reboot Training – where you’ll also learn about how to balance all your hormones naturally.
 Estrogen side effects are something we talk about a lot in my Hormone Support Group, which is FREE to join by the way when you sign up for our Hormone Reboot Training.